tarson96/27_d/README.md

 python3 scripts/validate_miner_ports.py
 ```

+**⚠️ IMPORTANT: Ensure the ports you're testing are NOT being used by other services (including your miner) before running this validation script.
+The script needs to bind to these ports to test accessibility.**

 This tool will:
 - ✅ **Test external accessibility** of all three required ports
 - ✅ **Check firewall configuration** (UFW status and rules)